jonasHanhan/dify/README.md

 ## Advanced Setup

 If you need to customize the configuration, please refer to the comments in our [.env.example](docker/.env.example) file and update the corresponding values in your `.env` file.
 Additionally, you might need to make adjustments to the `docker-compose.yaml` file itself, such as changing image versions, port mappings, or volume mounts, based on your specific deployment environment and requirements.
 After making any changes, please re-run `docker-compose up -d`.
 You can find the full list of available environment variables [here](https://docs.dify.ai/getting-started/install-self-hosted/environments).
+When using a service registry such as Nacos, set `PLUGIN_REGISTRY_MODE` to `nacos` and configure `NACOS_PLUGIN_SERVER_ADDR` and related variables in the `.env` file.
+The plugin daemon will be discovered automatically.

 If you'd like to configure a highly-available setup, there are community-contributed [Helm Charts](https://helm.sh/) and YAML files which allow Dify to be deployed on Kubernetes.